Thinking About Stronger Faith

 Provide Safe Harbor

-Your kids need to know that no matter how bad they screw things up, your love will out way your disappointment, and they can always find safe harbor at home.
+Your kids need to know that no matter how bad they screw things up, your love will outweigh your disappointment, and they can always find safe harbor at home.

 You want them to not fear placing a call for help when they've put themselves in a bad position or made a choice they know you wouldn't agree with.